…I’m interrupting today’s scheduled Steak Supper blog post for some Huge News!!

 Welcome to the world baby girl – we love you so much!!

 Now back to the regular post…

 First up was a trip to the local butchers.
-2 ribeyes for the boys and a fillet for me and I have to say, they looked amazing quality – I couldn’t wait to try them.
+2 Ribeyes for the boys and a Fillet for me.
+I have to say, they looked amazing quality – I couldn’t wait to try them.
 We headed home and set about preparing the side dishes.

 I’d decided on roasted asparagus, garlic mushrooms, garlic spinach (you can never have too much garlic), roast potatoes for the boys and a red wine jus.

 The first thing to do was put the red wine jus on.
 The recipe I was using said to simmer 200ml of red wine with a shallot, some rosemary and three bay leaves until it reduced by half, then add 200ml of stock (I used beef) to it and reduce by half again.
 I set the red wine to simmer away and got on with the vegetables.